Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 ### Warning 2
 Some Minecraft updates break BetterRTX, it depends on you to update Minecraft, and BetterRTX's maintainer to update it for that game version just in time for everything to continue to work smoothly.
+If installing BetterRTX has caused issues for you:
+1. Revert to Default RTX for now
+2. Wait until BetterRTX developers confirm they've updated the mod.
-The refresh button at the top exists to give you a way to manually re-fetch the latest presets from the BetterRTX website, which is automatically done by the app when game updates are detected.
+3. Use the refresh button in the top left corner to re-fetch the latest files.

 # LutManagerAnnouncements
 Look up tables provide a simple way to improve or further customize Minecraft RTX, which works across all game versions reliably and without a performance hit as oppposed to heavier modifications such as BetterRTX.
 Select from the list of available presets and hit install.
 You can always revert back to defaults by selecting the default preset.

 ### [glyph:"E7BA"]
 This feature will not work if you're using a BetterRTX Preset (Default RTX must be used), additionally, you can learn to create your own lut and submit it to be bundled with the app's future updates!

 # DLSSAnnouncements
 ### A friendly note
 Useful fact: the latest DLSS version isn't always the best!
 Users report 310.5.3.0 is the latest that gives a sharp image.
 Newer versions and most other versions in-between tend to be a bit blurry!

 # ResourcePackSelectionAnnouncements
 ### Text below is a one time thingy, tutorial type of thing! [glyph:"E95B"]